BenFradet/benfradet.github.io/_posts/2019-07-03-french-mediterranean-tour.md

 in a charming valley between two small mountains.
 Bonus, it becomes completely flat quite quickly so you can really get the kilometers in.

-We stopped for a quick second breakfast at La Môle headed back towards Fréjus.
-Once you reach Port Grimaud, the road follows the Mediterranean until Fréjus.
+We stopped for a quick second breakfast at La Môle and headed back towards Fréjus.
+Once you reach Port Grimaud, the road follows the Mediterranean sea until Fréjus.

 We reached the campsite near Fréjus at around 10AM and it was already 31°C under shelter, I'll let you imagine what it was like under the sun.
 We stopped for a couple of days for some well-deserved